d2l-ai/d2l-en/chapter_explanability/overview.md

 * Model explainability is essential to the usability of black box models.
 * Explanation methods can be model-agnostic or model-specific.
-* Explanations can be on the entire model as well as instance level.
+* Explanations can be on the entire model as well as at instance level.
 * Perils and pitfalls exist in explanation methods.